 Our multifaceted approach begins with a blend of high pressure steam cleaning, use of insecticides, professional odor neutralizers and our foaming-odor and slime-eating bacterial cultures, which utilize Air-Scent’s Enz-o-matic liquid digester and odor control concentrates.
 Automated dosing system (where applicable), metering pumping dispensers and dissolving biological hanging blocks round off this arsenal, making it the most scientifically effective and complete way to ensure your floor drains are tip top and free from germs, bacteria or drain flies and other insects.

 Contact Pestco today to schedule an inspection or cleaning, or read on for more information on the importance of maintaining healthy, clean and insect-free floor drains as well as further descriptions of our pest management, pest control and facility hygiene services.

-Five Reasons You Can’t Ignore Dirty Or Clogged Floor Drains
+5 Reasons You Should Never Ignore Dirty Or Clogged Floor Drains

 1) Dirty Floor Drains Are A Haven For Drain Flies & Other Insects

 That black-holed abyss known as the floor drain can be a nesting place for many unpleasant critters.
 Drain flies love to lay their eggs in moist, dark and disgusting places.
 A dirty floor drain is an ideal home for them and also other unpleasant insects, such as cockroaches, and sewer flies.
 These insects form their own eco-systems and breeding grounds, and floor drains allow them to either crawl or fly their way up the piping and into the open air.
 When floor drains are not cleaned on a regular basis, insects will move into your commercial interior and you will pay dearly to get those creepy crawlies out!